Flinders Uni Red Cross Club members Cameron Milsteed, Georgia Hagias and Evie Allcroft.

-Georgia Hagias is President of the Flinders Uni Club and says that being part of Red Cross has given her phenomenal opportunities.
+Georgia Hagias says that being part of Red Cross has given her phenomenal opportunities.

 "You're never just signing up for a Red Cross uni club, it's always going to be something bigger," she says.
-After manning the Red Cross stand at O-Week, Georgia was heading to Melbourne to participate in a Red Cross forum on youth engagement.
-She also sits on the South Australian Youth Advisory Committee and has arranged many successful fundraising and guest speaker events for Red Cross.
+Georgia sits on the South Australian Youth Advisory Committee and has arranged many successful fundraising and guest speaker events for Red Cross.